Analyze test result history

 - Choose Project and Time Range.
 For short windows use daily grouping; for multi-week or release views use weekly grouping.

-What this leads to: a focused dataset feeding the trend and distribution visuals so you can spot meaningful deviations.
+This leads to a focused dataset feeding the trend and distribution visuals so you can spot meaningful patterns.

 Step 2: Inspect trend & distribution visuals